Wakely Historical Site

 Pinery Road Snowshoe

 • Snowshoeing fun!
-Come join us to test your mettle against the elements and have fun in the process.
-Hot cider and a bonfire will be available after to warm your bones!
+Come test your mettle against the elements and have fun in the process.
+Trails open year round.

 • Where: Historic Point Basse | 364 Wakely Road | Nekoosa WI 5445